Innovation For Tomorrow's Sustainable Infrastructure

-We develop critical materials, modules, and process know-how for solar roads – an emerging industry sector that paves driveways, walkways, parkways, bike paths, and highways with photovoltaic (PV) materials, turning road surfaces into a site for dependable, accessible, and affordable clean electricity production and consumption
+We develop critical materials, modules, and process know-how for solar roads – an emerging industry sector that paves driveways, walkways, parkways, bike paths, and highways with photovoltaic (PV) materials, thereby transforming road surfaces into a site for dependable, accessible, and affordable clean electricity production and consumption.

 Such PV-enabled roadways (solar roads) also makes traditional roadways more efficient, smart, and safe.
-For countries such as Canada with substantial infrastructure deployed in high latitude areas, solar-powered roadways offer an unique opportunity to improve the quality of road services in cold weathers
+For countries such as Canada with substantial infrastructure deployed in high latitude areas, solar-powered roadways offer a unique opportunity to improve the quality of road services in cold weathers.

 SET is developing a network of research labs to resolve interdisciplinary challenges across materials, pavement engineering, and energy technology.